Traffic Director for open service mesh

 asia-southeast1.
 Because autoscaling is integrated with traffic management

-in Google Cloud Platform, Traffic Director notifies the managed instance group in
+in Google Cloud, Traffic Director notifies the managed instance group in

 asia-southeast1 of the additional traffic, and the managed instance group

 Traffic Director detects that all backends of the Payments microservice are